The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Applications: Semi-Random Coalitional Influence

-\myparagraph{The overall approach.} We propose the following two-step polyhedral approach in Procedure~\ref{proc:application} for characterizing semi-random $X$.
+\myparagraph{The overall approach.} We propose the following two-step polyhedral approach in Procedure~\ref{proc:application} for characterizing $(\Pi,\psi)$-semi-random $X$.
 Step (i) is often easy.
-The hardness of Step (ii) is highly problem-dependent, and we see two potential difficulties: first, it might be hard to verify for which $n$, $B$, and PMV-instability problem, the $0$ case of Theorem~\ref{thm:PMV-instability} does not happen; and second, sometimes the combination of the results of the applications of Theorem~\ref{thm:PMV-instability} are too complicated.
+The difficulty level of Step (ii) is highly problem-dependent, and we see two potential difficulties: first, it might be hard to verify for which $n$, $B$, and PMV-instability problem, the $0$ case of Theorem~\ref{thm:PMV-instability} does not happen; and second, sometimes the outcomes of the applications of Theorem~\ref{thm:PMV-instability} to the instability settings in $\calM$ are too complicated to be combined.

 In this section, we present three applications of Procedure~\ref{proc:application} to illustrate its usefulness.